PetterTech/blog/content/posts/2011-09-07-mass-import-of-users-in-active-directory.md

 Cacls sets ntfs permissions on the users home folder for the user, administrators and system.

-Now if you want to add say 1000 users, you might want to use something like Word&#8217;s Mailings feature (that is, if you don&#8217;t loove to sit and punch usernames and such all day long).
+Now if you want to add say 1000 users, you might want to use something like Word's Mailings feature (that is, if you don't loove to sit and punch usernames and such all day long).

 For that I have created a couple of example files, you can download them here:  <a title="http://dl.dropbox.com/u/33041052/bloggting/scriptstuff/example.zip" href="http://dl.dropbox.com/u/33041052/bloggting/scriptstuff/example.zip" target="_blank" rel="noopener">http://dl.dropbox.com/u/33041052/bloggting/scriptstuff/example.zip</a>